2022-Winter-ITC-5103-RNB/final-project-technewbies/README.md

 - [x] Page 2: auto-play album for each series of product
 - [x] Page 2: add to cart form; select item with actual picture showing
 - [x] Page 2: add (+/-) button to increase/decrease number
+- [ ] Page 2: alert box of dummy product details information
+- [ ] Page 3: show cart items and delete cart items using JavaScript
+- [ ] Page 3: calculate total price of cart by selecting items using JavaScript
+- [ ] Page 3: chain of alert boxes of dummy payment steps
 - [x] All pages: use js to display navbar and footer

 ### Learning curves and challenges

 - Append HTML content, CSS styles, and scripts to document using JavaScript
 - Hide input number arrows
+- Position elements fixed relative to parent

 ### Resources